bstiq/charybdis-wireless-3x6/README.md

 The files for these are in the 3D Print STL Files directory, and the source repos have been linked in the parts list above.

+After using the keyboard I reckon if I do this again I'll print the plates in SLM(metal) to add a bit of weight for a better typing feel, and to keep the keyboard flat against the desk.
+The nylon cases and plates can bend slightly, which makes typing on the corner keys push it off balance some of the time.

 ### 3D Key Cap Prints